githubixx/ansible-role-cilium-cli/README.md

 # "cilium" CLI version to install
 cilium_cli_version: "0.9.3"

 # Where to install "cilium" binary.
-By default that's ".local/bin" in the
+This directory will only be created if
+# "cilium_cli_bin_directory_owner" and "cilium_cli_bin_directory_group variables
+# are also defined!
+Otherwise it will be assumend that the destination directory
+# already exits with proper permissions.
+cilium_cli_bin_directory: "/usr/local/bin"

+# If the "cilium" binary should be placed in a directory that doesn't exist yet,
+# this two variables have to be specified to set owner and group of that new
+# directory accordingly.
+# cilium_cli_bin_directory_owner: "root"
+# cilium_cli_bin_directory_group: "root"

-# users $HOME directory.
+# Specifies the permissions of the destination directory.
-cilium_cli_bin_directory: "{{ '~/.local/bin' | expanduser }}"
+cilium_cli_bin_directory_mode: "0755"

-# Directory to store the cilium cli archive
+# Directory to store the cilium cli archive.
 cilium_cli_tmp_directory: "{{ lookup('env', 'TMPDIR') | default('/tmp',true) }}"

 # Owner/group of "cilium" binary.
-Both variables are commented by default.
-# In this case the resulting binary will be owned by the current user.
-#cilium_cli_owner: "root"
+cilium_cli_owner: "root"
-#cilium_cli_group: "root"
+cilium_cli_group: "root"

-# Specifies the permissions of the "cilium" binary
+# Specifies the permissions of the "cilium" binary.
 cilium_cli_binary_mode: "0755"

 # Operarting system on which "cilium" should run on.